Vakiti/Exploring-sales-trends-and-customer-segmentation-in-online-retail/README.md

 # Exploring-sales-trends-and-customer-segmentation-in-online-retail
 Despite the growing popularity of online retail, many businesses struggle to fully understand their customer behavior and preferences.
-In this project we aim to explore the retail dataset in order to:
+In this project I aimed to explore the retail dataset in order to:

 1. Perform statistical analysis to identify key patterns and trends in customer purchasing behavior
 2. Perform some hypothesis testing using basic statistical tests